Feeling seriously stuck? What if I told you there's a way to get you unstuck within the hour -- including the time it takes to read this post?

 Youtubing or Netflixing

 Non-work tasks like running errands, shopping or cleaning the house

-When you practice the Eisenhower Matrix method regularly, you will uncover a simple foundational principle about the tasks that pop up in our work:
+When you practice using the Eisenhower Matrix regularly, you may uncover a simple foundational principle about the tasks that pop up in our work:

 "The urgent are never important, and the important are never urgent." - Eisenhower